Multi-Task Learning in Natural Language Processing: An Overview: Optimization for MTL Models

 Aside from studying how to combine loss functions of different tasks, some studies optimize the training process by manipulating gradients.
-When jointly learning multiple tasks, the gradients from different tasks may be in conflict with each other, causing negative inter-task interference that harms performance.
-As a remedy, PCGrad \cite{ykglhf20} directly projects conflicting gradients.
-Specifically, given two conflicting gradients $\mathbf{g}_i$ and $\mathbf{g}_j$ from tasks $i$ and $j$, respectively, PCGrad projects $\mathbf{g}_i$ onto the normal plane of $\mathbf{g}_j$ as Based on the observation that gradient similarity correlates well with language similarity and model performance, GradVac \cite{wtfc20}, which targets at optimization of multi-lingual models, regulates parameter updates according to geometry similarities between gradients.
+When jointly learning multiple tasks, the gradients from different tasks may be in conflict with each other, causing inter-task interference that harms performance.
+PCGrad \cite{ykglhf20} resolves such conflict using gradient projections.
+Specifically, given two conflicting gradients $\mathbf{g}_i$ and $\mathbf{g}_j$ from tasks $i$ and $j$, respectively, PCGrad projects $\mathbf{g}_i$ onto the normal plane of $\mathbf{g}_j$ as Based on the observation that gradient similarity correlates well with language similarity and model performance, GradVac \cite{wtfc20}, which targets at optimization of multilingual models, regulates parameter updates according to geometry similarities between gradients.
 That is, GradVac alters both the direction and magnitude of gradients so that they are aligned with the cosine similarity between gradient vectors by modifying $\mathbf{g}_i$ as

 where $\phi_{i j} \in [-1,1]$ is the cosine distance between gradients $\mathbf{g}_i$ and $\mathbf{g}_j$.
 Notice that PCGrad is a special case of GradVac when $\phi_{ij}^{T} = 0$.
-While PCGrad does nothing for gradients from positively associated tasks, GradVac aligns both positively and negatively associated gradients, leading to a consist performance improvement for multi-lingual models.
+While PCGrad does not modify positively associated gradients, GradVac aligns both positively and negatively associated gradients, leading to a consist performance improvement for multilingual models.